rparrett/taipo/README.md

   - [ ] Tower firing
   - [ ] Enemy taking damage
   - [ ] Enemy dealing damage
+  - [ ] Becoming able to afford to do literally anything
 - [X] Detect canvas focus and instruct player to focus canvas?
 - [ ] Do an art?
   - [ ] Give up, bribe someone else to do an art